blockchain99/SemanticWeb/README.md

 ### With data-backed Web applications, the Semantic Web infrastructure allows the data to drive the presentation so that various webpages (presentations) can provide views into a consistent body of information.
 In this way, the Semantic Web helps data not be so dumb.

+### From a technical point of view, the Semantic Web consists primarily of three technical standards:

+•	RDF (Resource Description Framework): The data modeling language for the Semantic Web.
+All Semantic Web information is stored and represented in the RDF.

+•	SPARQL (SPARQL Protocol and RDF Query Language): The query language of the Semantic Web.
+It is specifically designed to query data across various systems.

+&nbsp;  A Query Language for RDF Graph Traversal (SPARQL Query Language Specification)

+&nbsp;  A Protocol Layer, to use SPARQL via http (SPARQL Protocol for RDF Specification)

+&nbsp;  An XML Output Format Specification for SPARQL Queries (SPARQL Query XML Results Format)

+•	OWL (Web Ontology Language) The schema language, or knowledge representation (KR) language, of the Semantic Web.
+OWL enables you to define concepts composably so that these concepts can be reused as much and as often as possible.
+Composability means that each concept is carefully defined so that it can be selected and assembled in various combinations with other concepts as needed for many different applications and purposes.

 ## There are three ways of Semantic Web notations as follows.

 > Subject X is "Harald" and Object(Literal) Y is "++49-331-5509-927", which is “the value of X,” and Predicate, P is “phone”